 At its core, Twitter is an interesting hybrid of a social network, a messaging service and a broadcasting platform.
-You can write whatever you like but it cannot be longer than 140 characters.
-That may seem like an arbitrary limit (it really is not), but it forces you to KISS (keep it short and simple) and that's always good for an interpreter, right?
+You can write whatever you like but it cannot be longer than 280 characters.
+(Or 140, back in the day.)
+It forces you to KISS (keep it short and simple) and that's always good for an interpreter, right?
 If you want to keep reading what a particular person writes, you can follow him or her.
 You can also add photos or videos to your tweets, or even your current geographical location if you were so inclined (I am not).
 If you're confused by the myriad of privacy settings on Facebook (like me), you will appreciate Twitter's approach: Everything you post is public by default.
 Direct messages, however, can only be read by you and the person you sent them to.
 On top of that, you can "protect" your tweets so that only users you have approved can see them).
 In my humble opinion, that defeats the purpose of Twitter, but you decide for yourself.
 For now, that's all you need to know.
 Getting started could not be easier.
 If you just want to get your feet wet, you don't have to sign up anywhere.

 OK, I'll sign up.
 What next?